AyushJoshi9/AyushJoshi9/README.md

 - 🔭 I’m a Data Analytics Enthusiast
 - 🌱 I’m currently working on: Microsoft Power BI, Advance Microsoft Excel
 - 👯 2022 Goals: Learning New skill in the feild of Data Analytics, Data Visualization.
-- 🤔 Fun Fact: I love Basketball.
+- :Fun: Fun Fact: I love Basketball.
 My favourite player is Michael Jordon.
 - 💬 Motivated with desire to achieve success
 - :email: How to reach me: @ayushjoshi9@live.com